blaiseswartwood/Auction-Analysis-with-Reinforcement-Learning/README.md

 # Auction-Analysis-with-Reinforcement-Learning
 Analysis of Ideal Auctions using Reinforcement Learning

+Note: Achieving convergence can be difficult and it is easy to get stuck in local optimum.
+Best results will take several trials to obtain.

 # Discrete (Dynamic Programming) results:

 Second-price auction simplest case (two agents, one item):